-Current research projects include Ian Harper's work on The Global Fund and the control of tuberculosis in resource-poor settings; Alex Edmonds' cross-cultural comparison of post-traumatic stress syndrome; Lucy Lowe's work on sexual and reproductive health in Somalia and contexts of forced migration; Stefan Ecks's work on mental health and global pharmaceuticals in India; Alex Nading's research on occupational health and mosquito-borne disease; and Alice Street's research on 'off the grid' health systems.
+Current research projects include Ian Harper's work on The Global Fund and the control of tuberculosis in resource-poor settings; Alex Edmonds' cross-cultural comparison of post-traumatic stress syndrome; Lucy Lowe's work on sexual and reproductive health in Somalia and contexts of forced migration; Stefan Ecks's work on mental health and global pharmaceuticals in India; Ayaz Qureshi's work on community health workers and Alice Street's research on 'off the grid' health systems.

-The Edinburgh Programme in Medical Anthropology attracts a diversity of students: social science graduates who want to specialize in medical anthropology; medical doctors who want to expand their understanding of health with an anthropological perspective; students who aim at entering top-ranking medical schools; and those who want to pursue a PhD.
+Our MSc in Medical Anthropology attracts a wide and diverse student body - social science graduates who want to specialize in medical anthropology; medical doctors who want to expand their understanding of health with an anthropological perspective; students who aim at entering top-ranking medical schools; and those who want to pursue a PhD.

-Our wide range of options allows students to tailor the programme to their interests.
-We offer specialised packages of courses in global and public health, science, knowledge and technology, and health and international development.
+The wide range of options available allows students to tailor the programme to their interests.
+We offer specialised courses in global and public health, science, knowledge and technology, and health and international development.
 Those interested in pursuing work or research overseas also have the option of studying a range of languages including Arabic and Swahili.

-Medical Anthropology students are able to apply to the Work Based Placement Scheme, which gives students the opportunity of basing their dissertation on eight-week work placements with a number of health-based organisations worldwide.
+MSc in Medical Anthropology students are able to apply to the School of Social & Political Science's Placement Based Dissertation Scheme, which gives students the opportunity of basing their dissertation on eight-week work placement.

 A Unique Environment